Join Our Team

 Please carefully review the job announcement for the application and hiring process.
 These may vary depending on the type of position you are applying for.

 As a regulatory law enforcement agency, all of our employees are required to pass a background investigation, including a criminal records check.
-Gambling Special Agents are also required to pass a pre-hire Physical Fitness Ability Test, as well as a post-offer polygraph and psychological examination.
+Gambling Special Agents are also required to meet the Special Requirements/Conditions of Employment, pass a pre-hire Physical Fitness Ability Test, as well as a post-offer polygraph and psychological examination.

 Gambling Special Agents (Exempt)